58848077/G123_project/readme.md

     `python3 manage.py migrate`.

-* Since we are using Django ORM to handle the database, the original `model.py` file that was supposed to be located in the root folder will be moved to `financial/fin_data/models.py`.
+* Please note that due to the use of Django ORM for database operations, the original `model.py` file that was supposed to be located in the root folder will be moved to `financial/fin_datamodels.py`.

 # API Endpoints